ikskuh/DasOS/documentation/supervm.md

 of 6 local variables per function call.

 ### Data Memory
-SuperVM also provides a memory model that allows storing persistent data that is accessed by different parts of the code.
+*SPU Mark I* also provides a memory model that allows storing RAM data that is accessible by different parts of the code.
 The data memory is byte accessible and can be written or read.

 It is implementation defined how the memory is managed and accessible.
 It can be a sparse memory with different sections, it could utilize a software-implemented paging process or just be a flat chunk of memory.

-As most programs require a minimum of global variables, the data memory should be at least 16kB large.

 Every pointer that accesses data memory (e.g. via `store` and `load`) contains the address of a byte in memory, starting with zero.

 ## Registers and Flags

-The SuperVM virtual machine is a stack machine, but has also some control registers that can be set with special instructions.
+The *SPU Mark I* is a stack machine, but has also some control registers that can be set with special instructions.
 The registers mainly control stack access or control flow.